 Ori and the Will of the Wisps / Blind Forest

 The former was released last year and I think it was the most expensive game I bought on this haul!
 It was on sale but not as much as the other grabs.
-When I was browsing the store like any other day, I saw these games under my recommendations, the environment is stunning and the gameplay reminds me so much of Hollow Knight, but with 3D graphics this time.
+When I was browsing the store like any other day, I saw these games under my recommendations, the environment is stunning and the gameplay reminds me so much of Hollow Knight, but with painted animation rather than hand-drawn this time.
 I’m not sure what kind of creature Ori is but I’m definitely interested now and their story.

 The latter I bought the definitive edition but it came with the original.
 I see no difference and I’ll just play the definitive.
 The same thing happened when I bought the Warmastered Darksiders!
 I definitely love the atmosphere and music I’ve seen from the trailers and I can’t wait to try them out.